 Another handy product from NRS, the Quick Release SUP Leash is a good choice if you are more versatile with your paddleboard activities.
 It is made with the same sturdy materials as the Coiled Ankle leash.

 What makes it versatile is that the adjustable cuff can support your waist and calf, whichever makes you feel comfortable.
-You can use the leash in both white water activities like river running and open water activities in a calmer lake.
+You can use the leash in both white water activities like a river running and open water activities in a calmer lake.
 The quick-release feature comes in the waist belt attachment so you can easily detach yourself from your board in an emergency.
 The waist belt doubles as a waterproof pouch, where you can store your valuables safely.

-With its 2-in-1 feature and strong materials, this is one good leash if you plan on paddleboarding for the long-term.
+With its 2-in-1 feature and strong materials, this is one good leash if you plan on paddleboarding for the long term.